hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam31.md

 ## Next Rehearsal:

-* Date: Sunday, Feb 23, 2020
+* Date: Sunday, March 29, 2020
 * Time: 1-5pm
-* Place: West One Studios
+* Place: Kailua Music School
-* Songs: Golden Road, Might As Well, It Takes a Lot to Laugh, TWYDTTYD, Lovelight, Like a Road, Second that Emotion, Jack-A-Roe.
+* Songs: Might as well, Sisters and Brothers, Second that emotion, Good lovin, Everybody Needs Somebody to Love, Around and Around, Lovelight, Ripple.
 (Highlighted in Green in the Jam Notes)